 What is automotive social media marketing and why is it important for car dealerships? +

 Automotive social media marketing is the practice of using platforms like Facebook, Instagram, TikTok, and YouTube to generate leads, build brand awareness, and drive showroom traffic for car dealerships.
 It goes well beyond posting lot photos.
-It involves paid ad campaigns, audience targeting, content strategy, and BDC follow-up working in sync.
+It involves paid ad campaigns, audience targeting, content strategy, and BDC follow-up all working in sync.

 Willowood Ventures has worked with 200+ dealerships across the country and manages social campaigns that consistently produce measurable gross.
 This isn’t branding for branding’s sake.
 It’s a revenue channel when it’s built and managed correctly.